idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 ### Highlights

 - Card to ceiling and the card:
-  - Still being on the ceiling at Microsoft a year later, someone asked, Hey Taft, why is your name on that card stuck to the ceiling
+  - Still being on the ceiling at Microsoft a year later, someone asked, "Hey Taft, why is your name on that card stuck to the ceiling?"
   - Still being on the ceiling at the gym locker room
 - Girl on the bus that loved my magic trick.
-- Girl at ice cream store who loved the trick, and jump up and down in a circle because it was so awesome.
+- Girl at ice cream store who loved the trick, and jumped up and down in a circle because it was so awesome.
-- Failure at park where 10 year old told me I got in wrong, but in fact I had done it correctly.
+- Failure at park where 10-year-old told me I got it wrong, but in fact I had done it correctly.
-- Ben's son who carried the card around in his back pack for years.
+- Ben's son who carried the card around in his backpack for years.
 - Card to blouse for intern
-- Card across where thought I messed up with audience, but card stuck to guys ass
+- Card across where thought I messed up with audience, but card stuck to guy's ass
 - Giving out unicorn coins
 - Performing at Pike Place